 4. Conclusion

-This study has highlight that A. tristis invasion rate is high in urban environments where food waste and insects are more abundant.
-Based on this finding, more studies are required to explore status of invasion in protected areas that share boundaries and are in proximity urban settlements.
-Little has also been done to explore the ranging patterns of the bird species as well as developing management measures to reduce or exterminate the invasive bird where is has become abundant.
+This study has highlighted that A. tristis invasion rate is high in urban environments where food waste and insects are more abundant.
+Based on this finding, more studies are required to explore the status of invasion in protected areas that share boundaries and are in proximity to urban settlements.
+Little has also been done to explore the ranging patterns of the bird species as well as developing management measures to reduce or exterminate the invasive bird where it has become abundant.

 Ethical approval (where ever applicable)